18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 # About the site

 ## How it's built
 The entire site run on [Jekyll](https://jekyllrb.com/).
 Jekyll is a commonly-used open source framework for generating static websites.
-The Jekyll site is a great place to learn more, but a quick interner search for most anything regarding jekyll will turn up lots of resources.
+The Jekyll site is a great place to learn more, but a quick internet search for most anything regarding Jekyll will turn up lots of resources.

 ## How to edit the site